We use cookies and similar tools to give you the best website experience. By using our site, you accept our Websites Privacy Policy.

 Your doctor may also test for thyroid-stimulating immunoglobulins, which stimulate the thyroid in people with Graves’ disease.
 The presence of thyroid-stimulating immunoglobulins in your blood, however, does not necessarily mean you have hyperthyroidism.

-If your endocrinologist suspects you have hyperthyroidism, he or she may recommend that you have a radioactive iodine uptake test.
+If your endocrinologist suspects you have hyperthyroidism, you may be given a radioactive iodine uptake test.
 The results of this test give your doctor insight into how well your thyroid is functioning.

 Before the scan, which is an outpatient procedure, you are given a small amount of radioactive iodine, which is in pill form and taken by mouth.
 Thyroid cells vigorously absorb iodine, because it is the main building block for thyroid hormone.
 After the iodine is ingested, measurements of the uptake of radioactive iodine by the thyroid gland are taken after 4 hours and once again after 24 hours.